Assessment and payment amounts

 Assessment of your application may vary from a telephone call to a visit to your premises.

-Once an application has been lodged, there are strict limitations on adding to the amount originally claimed.
+Once an application has been lodged, the EMDG Act (PDF) places strict limitations on adding to the amount originally claimed.

 Documentation for all expenses and export earnings claimed should be maintained and be readily available for audit verification.
 To find out more about what documentation is required for each expense category attend an EMDG coaching session in your area.